desecho/movies/README.rst

 The web application on Django_ 4, Vue.js_ 2, Bootstrap_ 4.
 Create movie lists ("Watched" and "To watch"), rate movies, and add comments.
 You can also add additional information such as if you watched the movie in the original version, in theatre, an extended version, in 4k, etc.

+You can also see where you can stream movies.

 | It is also available as a `VK app`_.
 Not working temporarily.
 | Share your lists with VK and Facebook friends, get recommendations from friends.
 Not working temporarily.
 | The website is live here - https://movies.samarchyan.me.